YukiSakamoto/vasp_tool/README.md

 ## read_eigenvals.rb

- A script for analyzing the EIGENVALS calculated by VASP.
+ A script for analyzing the EIGENVALS calculated by VASP(vienna ab initio simulation package).

 This script parses EIGENVAL file and format for gnuplot.